-However, even with careful planning, complex jobs run significant risk of going over budget.
-It’s extremely difficult to predict every potential delay or change of scope when the work that’s being completed takes several phases, is spread out over a long period of time, and involves multiple crews and subcontractors.
+It’s difficult to predict every potential delay or change of scope when the work that’s being completed takes several phases, is spread out over a long period of time, and involves multiple crews and subcontractors.
+Understanding the common reasons why helps project managers and other stakeholders prevent overspending on their own projects.

-Common reasons construction projects exceed budget
+Reasons construction projects go over budget

-Miscommunication and poor data management
+1. Miscommunication and poor data management

 Miscommunication and a lack of proper documentation frequently cause issues on construction sites.
 Good communication is essential throughout the entire construction process from design through implementation, and even a minor breakdown at any step of the way can lead to time-consuming, expensive rework down the line.